Tree-kangaroo: Locomotion

 Tree-kangaroos are slow and clumsy on the ground.
 They move at approximately human walking pace and hop awkwardly, leaning their body far forward to balance the heavy tail.
 However, in trees, they are bold and agile.
 They climb by wrapping their forelimbs around the trunk of a tree and, while allowing the forelimbs to slide, hop up the tree using their powerful hind legs.
 They are expert leapers; 9 m downward jumps from one tree to another have been recorded and they have the extraordinary ability to jump to the ground from 18 m or more without being hurt.

 Diet

 The main diet of the tree-kangaroo is leaves and fruit that it gathers from the trees, but occasionally scavenged from the ground.
-Tree-kangaroos will also eat grains, flour, various nuts, sap and tree bark.
+Tree-kangaroos will also eat grains, flowers, various nuts, sap and tree bark.
 Some captive tree-kangaroos (perhaps limited to New Guinea species) eat protein foods such as eggs, birds and snakes, making them omnivores.